The Sandwich Mode for Vertical Shear Instability in Protoplanetary Disks: Conclusions and Outlook

 \item In the upper atmosphere of the cold regions of PPDs, in which the dust emission dominates over the gas emission, VSI is strongly hampered by the collisional dust-gas decoupling at low densities.
 We, thus, conclude that the thermal coupling of the dust and gas component is of great importance for the cooling time sensitive VSI in the regions beyond the water ice line.

 \item The VSI reaches maximal turbulent stresses of $\alpha \sim 10^{-5}-10^{-3}$ at $\sim 2.5-3$ pressure scale heights above the midplane, depending on the radial stratification.

 \item The mean vertical gas velocities reach a maximum at a height of $\approx 2.2$ pressure scale heights, with $v_z \approx \SI{0.04}{\kilo \meter \per \second}$.
 This result is consistent with the turbulent velocities obtained from turbulent line broadening \citep{Flaherty2015, Teague2016, Flaherty2017, Flaherty2018} and VSI turbulence could be taken into account for the interpretation of these observations.
-We conclude that the VSI can be considered a source of turbulent line broadening in PPDs.

 \item Our results show that the disk midplane is not laminar.
 The VSI zonal flows in fact cross the midplane with average velocities of $\approx \SIrange{0.01}{0.03}{\kilo \meter \per \second}$ depending on the disk's radial temperature gradient.
 This could influence the distribution of dust around the midplane.
 Dust might not be concentrated in the disk midplane, due to the stirring introduced by the VSI zonal flows.